pavelmc/Si5351mcu/README.md

 * Initial power defaults to the lowest level (2mA) for all outputs.
 * You don't need to include and configure the Wire (I2C) library, this lib do that for you already.
 * Frequency limits are not hard coded on the lib, so you can stress your hardware to it's particular limit (_You can move usually from ~3kHz to ~225 MHz, far away from the 8kHz to 160 MHz limits from the datasheet_)
-* **NEW:** You has a way to verify the status of a particular clock (_Enabled/Disabled by the Si.clkOn[clk] var_)
+* You has a way to verify the status of a particular clock (_Enabled/Disabled by the Si.clkOn[clk] var_)
-* **NEW:** From v0.5 and beyond we saved more than 1 kbyte of your precious firmware space due to the use of all integer math now (Worst induced error is below +/- 2 Hz)
+* From v0.5 and beyond we saved more than 1 kbyte of your precious firmware space due to the use of all integer math now (Worst induced error is below +/- 1 Hz)
-* **NEW:** Overclock, you can move the limits upward up to ~250MHz (see the "OVERCLOCK" section below)
+* Overclock, yes, you can move the limits upward up to ~250MHz (see the "OVERCLOCK" section below)
-* **NEW:** Improved the click noise algorithm to get even more click noise reduction (see Click noise free section below)
+* Improved the click noise algorithm to get even more click noise reduction (see Click noise free section below)
-* **NEW:** Fast frequency changes as part of the improved click noise algorithm (see Click noise free section below)
+* Fast frequency changes as part of the improved click noise algorithm (see Click noise free section below)

 ## How to use the lib ##

+Get the lib by cloning this git repository or get it by clicking the green "Download button" on the page.

-Install the lib from the zip file download: just extract it on your library directory
+Move it or extract it on your library directory

 Include the lib in your code: